jcusnxj/jcusnxj.github.io/views/index.md

 I was born in Czechoslovakia in 1980.
 I'm a father of two and a husband to one.

 I really enjoy personal websites.
 I love both visiting them and playing around with my own.
-It’s been that way ever since I started using the internet back in the previous century.
+It’s been that way ever since I started using the internet.

 What else is there to say... yeah, thanks for stopping by and have a nice day!